/>

 Until iOS 17, the AirPods Pro 2 didn't have either one of these useful features.
 Now, Apple's Conversation Awareness and Adaptive Audio features operate in the same manner as Sony's Speak to Chat and Adaptive Sound Control features.

-Therefore, Apple's two software upgrades eliminate key distinctions between the two earbuds, leaving only three major differences to influence your decision: A $50 price difference, earbud shape, and device integration.
+Therefore, Apple's two software upgrades eliminate key distinctions between the two earbuds, leaving only three major differences to influence your decision: Price, earbud shape, and device integration.

 Sony WF-1000XM5 in black against a brick wall